 Together, they planned a mural that could connect people across lands and generations.
 The finished piece, painted by local artist David Guadalupe, depicts a child looking up at her grandmother.
 The child clasps a toy ship, and a “VOTE” pin adorns her grandmother’s bag.
 The ship symbolizes the whaling legacy of New Bedford’s earliest Cape Verdean immigrants, while the overarching message encourages residents to vote as a way to protect their community’s future.

-Debuted at a ribbon-cutting during the city’s annual Cape Verdean Independence Day celebration last July, the mural connects the heritage and culture of the community with the painful realities of displacement and gentrification.
+Debuted at a ribbon-cutting during the city’s annual Cape Verdean Independence Day celebration in July 2018, the mural connects the heritage and culture of the community with the painful realities of displacement and gentrification.
 Through this project, Roderigues, Abreau, and Sikora, with the help of the YMCA Southcoast, aimed to instill community pride and bridge the gap between residents and local housing decisions – an essential step toward helping to make their neighborhood healthier for everyone.

 Connecting People and Ideas